Gun ownership

-Gun ownership is the status of owning a gun, either legal or illegal.
-In 2018, Small Arms Survey reported that there are over one billion small arms distributed globally, of which 857 million (about 85 percent) are in civilian hands.
-The Small Arms Survey stated that U.S. civilians alone account for 393 million (about 46 percent) of the worldwide total of civilian held firearms.
-This amounts to "120.5 firearms for every 100 residents."
+In 2018, the Small Arms Survey reported that there are over one billion small arms distributed globally, of which 857 million (about 85 percent) are in civilian hands.
+The survey stated that USA civilians account for an estimated 393 million (about 46 percent) of the worldwide total of civilian held firearms, or about 120.5 firearms for every 100 American residents.

+From 1994 to 2023, gun ownership increased 28% in America.
+In 2023, about 16.7 million firearms were sold in the U.S. In the first four months of 2024, nearly 5.5 million firearms were sold, averaging around 1.3 million per month.
+About 72% of American gun owners say they own a gun primarily for protection.

-The world's armed forces control about 133 million (approximately 18 percent) of the global total of small arms, of which over 43 percent belong to two countries: the Russian Federation (30.3 million) and China (27.5 million).
+The world's armed forces control about 133 million (approximately 13 percent) of the global total of small arms, of which over 43 percent belong to two countries: Russia (30.3 million) and China (27.5 million).
 Law enforcement agencies control about 23 million (about 2 percent) of the global total of small arms.
+Gun ownership is a protected right in countries such as the United States and Yemen.

 Global distribution of civilian-held firearms

 The following data comes from the Small Arms Survey.
 For more tables see: Estimated number of civilian guns per capita by country and Percent of households with guns by country.